-- Partially Adopted (Continued Recommendation): PJM has implemented part of the recommendation made by the MMU, and the MMU continues to recommend total adoption of the recommendation.
-These recommendations continue to be included in the main sections of this report; - Partially Adopted (Recommendation Closed): PJM has implemented part of the recommendation made by the MMU, and the MMU has chosen to discontinue making the recommendation going forward.
-These recommendations are no longer included in the main sections of this report; - Not Adopted (Pending before FERC): PJM has not yet implemented any part of the recommendation made by the MMU, but the subject of the recommendation is pending FERC action; - Not Adopted (Stakeholder Process): PJM has not yet implemented any part of the recommendation made by the MMU, but the subject of the recommendation is pending stakeholder action;

-- Replaced by Newer Recommendation: a recommendation that was discontinued when the MMU modified the recommendation; and - Withdrawn: The MMU no longer makes the recommendation.
+- Partially Adopted (Recommendation Closed): PJM has implemented part of the recommendation made by the MMU, and the MMU has chosen to discontinue making the recommendation going forward.
+These recommendations are no longer included in the main sections of this report; - Not Adopted (Pending before FERC): PJM has not yet implemented any part of the recommendation made by the MMU, but the subject of the recommendation is pending FERC action; - Not Adopted (Stakeholder Process): PJM has not yet implemented any part of the recommendation made by the MMU, but the subject of the recommendation is pending stakeholder action; - Replaced by Newer Recommendation: a recommendation that was discontinued when the MMU modified the recommendation; - Withdrawn (no longer relevant): The MMU no longer makes the recommendation because it is no longer relevant; and - Withdrawn: The MMU no longer makes the recommendation.

-Table 2-1 shows the status of all recommendations reported by the MMU from 1999 through 2018.
-Over that time, 21 percent of all MMU recommendations have been adopted, 33 percent have been adopted or partially adopted, and 60 percent are not adopted.
-Of the 75 high priority recommendations, 21 (28 percent) have been adopted.
+Table 2-1 shows the status of all recommendations reported by the MMU from 1999 through 2019.
+Over that time, 20 percent of all MMU recommendations have been adopted, 12 percent have been partially adopted, and 61 percent are not adopted.
+Of the 83 high priority recommendations, 21 (25 percent) have been adopted.
 Table 2-1 includes past recommendations that are no longer included in this report.